 Water service areas.

-You can access any of the 6 township maps that focuses on the central Pierce County Urban Growth Area (UGA) by clicking on a township on the map to the right.
+You can access any of the 6 township maps that focuses on the central Pierce County Urban Growth Area (UGA) by clicking on a township number below the map to the right.

 The 2010 baseline parcel data from the 2014 Buildable Lands Report has been updated to 2015 to identify vacant parcels.
 Please refer to the 2014 Buildable Lands Report, Section II: Data Collection for a description of vacant and underutilized land (pages 18-20).